-The New York City Department of Environmental Protection (DEP) and New York City Economic Development Corporation (EDC) today announced that a tunnel boring machine has completed the excavation of a new, \$250 million water tunnel connecting Brooklyn to Staten Island.
+Yesterday, DEP and the New York City Economic Development Corporation (EDC) announced that a tunnel boring machine has completed the excavation of a new, \$250 million water tunnel connecting Brooklyn to Staten Island.
 The new, deeper tunnel-called a siphon-will convey drinking water under New York Harbor from Brooklyn to Staten Island.
 Once the new tunnel is activated, two existing, nearly century old water mains that are located at a much shallower depth will be removed and the work to dredge and deepen the Anchorage Channel can be completed.
-The harbor deepening initiative is critical to accommodating the new generation of larger, more environmentally friendly cargo vessels in New York Harbor and retaining the nearly 300,000 jobs and \$12 billion in annual wages the Port of New York and New Jersey provides to the region.
-The project is being funded jointly by DEP and the Port Authority of New York and New Jersey, and is being managed by EDC.
-The tunnel boring machine is currently being
+The harbor deepening initiative is critical to accommodating the new generation of larger, more environmentally friendly cargo vessels in New York Harbor and retaining the nearly 300,000 jobs and \$12 billion in annual wages